-School of Counseling and Psychology
+School of Psychology and Counseling

-The School of Counseling and Psychology provides graduate programs for professional training for practicing clinicians, educators, and other human service workers, as well as people who are changing careers or entering the work force.
+The School of Psychology and Counseling provides graduate programs for professional training for practicing clinicians, educators, and other human service workers, as well as people changing careers or entering the work force.
 Typically, these individuals are older than average graduate students, with a wide range of non-traditional experience in counseling and other fields.

-Diverse Populations and Perspectives -

-Counseling students are highly diverse in experience, cultural background and values.
-They serve diverse client groups in agencies with varied philosophies.
-Interactive classrooms and collaborative learning bring cross-cultural perspectives to the counseling process.
-Many agencies that collaborate with the College focus on under-served populations.
+Diverse Populations and Perspectives - Our students are highly diverse in experience, cultural background and values.
+Our interactive classrooms and collaborative learning bring cross-cultural perspectives to the counseling process.
+Counseling students serve diverse client groups in agencies with varied philosophies.
+Many of the agencies that collaborate with Cambridge College focus on under-served populations.